BlackGeniuses/QuotesApp/README.md

 Create custom parameters for quotes based on moods and preferences.

 ### Browse Quotes
-Explore various categories of movie quotes.
+Explore various categories of quotes.

 ## 🤝 Contributions